OctopusHugz/holberton-system_engineering-devops/README.md

-This project is focused on learning the shell basics.\n
+This project is focused on learning the shell basics.